spantaleev/sftpman/README.md

 SftpMan consists of a Command Line and a GTK application that make it simpler to setup and mount SSHFS/SFTP file systems.

+The idea was to develop a simple GUI program for Linux that can be used to manage SFTP systems (similar to SftpDrive/ExpandDrive available for Windows/Mac).

 It relies on [sshfs](http://fuse.sourceforge.net/sshfs.html) to do all the mounting work.
-SftpMan allows you to setup many such remote filesystems and mounts/unmounts them for you easily.
+SftpMan allows you to setup many remote filesystems and helps you easily mount/unmount them.

 Every managed by SftpMan system is identified by an id as "my-machine", which is used in file paths and when managing the system.